Local acyclicity in $p$-adic cohomology: Background on rigid cohomology and arithmetic D -modules

 such that: \begin{itemize} \item$u^+\rho(E) \cong \rho(u^*E)$ for any morphism $u:X'\rightarrow X$; \item $\rho(E) \cong \mathrm{sp}_+E[-\dim X]$ whenever $X$ is smooth. \end{itemize} We can therefore define

 to be the full subcategory whose \emph{constructible} cohomology objects are in the essential image of $\rho$.
 This coincides with the previous definition when $X$ is smooth, in which case

-is stable under $\mathbf{D}_X$, however, this is not true in general.
+is stable under $\mathbf{D}_X$, however, this stability does not hold in general.
 It will be helpful to isolate the following result, which is simply a restatement of various results of Caro and Caro--Tsuzuki.

 \begin{lemma} Let $X/k$ be a smooth, realisable variety, and $\mathcal{M}\in D^{b,\dagger}_{\mathrm{hol},F}(X/K)$.
 Then $\mathcal{M}\in D^{b,\dagger}_{\mathrm{isoc},F}(X/K)$ if and only if $\hat{\mathcal{M}}\in D^b_{\mathrm{isoc},F}(X/K)$. \end{lemma}